rrmhearts/linux-driver-examples/README.md

 There are 2 requirements to work with platform devices
 1. **registering the driver by name**
-2. **registering teh device using the same name as the driver**
+2. **registering the device using the same name as the driver**

 Notice these things about platform drivers
 1. register and interrupt addresses are hardcoded in the device tree, which represents the SoC
 2. there is no way to remove the device hardware (since it is part of the SoC)
-3. the correct driver is selected by the `compatible` device tree property which matches platform_driver.name in the driver platform_driver_register is the main register interface e.g.
+3. the correct driver is selected by the `compatible` device tree property which matches platform_driver.name in the driver platform_driver_register is the main register interface

+e.g. an example from the device tree source (dts) of a compatible device
 ```
 		lkmc_platform_device@101e9000 {
 			compatible = "lkmc_platform_device";